 The spiritual abuse we and others have experienced in these church settings, whether it be the guilt and blame placed upon us for lack of faith, not receiving our healing or other prayer requests, or whether it be the unapproachableness and arrogance of the leaders or the admonishment for simply asking theological questions, can evoke many bad memories when the pain resurfaces.

 We are commanded to contend for the faith and to help snatch others out of the fire. ( Jude 1-25 ) Remember, someone prayed that we'd be snatched.
-God extended grace to us, now we are to help lead others gently.
-And remember that we're still being sanctified as well.
-It's a life long process.
+God extended grace to us, now we are to help lead others.

-There are at least ten main teachings within the Word of Faith movement that I plan to unpack and argue to be false; you be the judge.
 How this is different from progressive Christianity, and what makes it tricker to uncover, is that where progressives have questioned the authority and errancy of Scripture and the core doctrines of orthodox Christianity, the above mentioned faith/prosperity movements actually hold to them.
-However, I'll argue that they've been twisted and taken out of context.
+At least thats the claim in theory.
+However, the Bible has been pulled out of context and distorted so out of proportion that it is hardly recognizable.

 "I know that after my departure fierce wolves will come in among you, not sparing the flock; and from among your own selves will arise men speaking twisted things, to draw the disciples after them." ( Acts 20:29 - 30 )